Kraken scout reflects on personal World Junior Hockey Championship memories and Team USA’s emergence as a tournament power

 “I don’t remember exactly when I scored or got points or anything like that,’’ said Barnes, who at age 19 was among Canada’s oldest players that year, and the team’s third-leading scorer with two goals and four assists.
 “I just remember the experience and how much fun it was.’’

-His experience became a lot more fun on the final day of what was then strictly a round-robin tournament, with Canada’s slim hopes of finishing first overall requiring it to beat the Czech Republic and for Sweden to at least tie the heavily-favored Soviet Union.
+His experience became a lot more fun on the final day of what was then strictly a round-robin tournament, with Canada’s slim hopes of finishing first overall requiring it to beat Czechoslovakia and for Sweden to at least tie the heavily-favored Soviet Union.

 That seemed unlikely as the Soviets led by two goals late, but Sweden staged a furious comeback capped by future Hall of Famer Sundin’s tying marker with just one second remaining.
-Barnes and his Canadian team were in the final five minutes of their game, clinging to a one-goal lead on the Czechs, when word of the Soviet collapse reached their bench.
+Barnes and his Canadian team were in the final five minutes of their game, clinging to a one-goal lead on Czechoslovakia, when word of the Soviet collapse reached their bench.

 “I don’t know if they wanted that news out to make us more nervous, or if they tried to keep it quiet and keep us calm,’’ Barnes said.
 “But in the end, we found out and it was pretty intense from that point on down the stretch – knowing that if we held on, we’d win gold.’’